The 2019 Rain Barrel Rebate Program is now closed. Please check back in Spring 2020 for program updates.

 - B.P.A.-free material.
 Bisphenol-A is an environmental contaminant and is present in some plastics.

-- Attach a hose to your rain barrel to hand water plants or to direct water to trees and shrubs
+- If desired, attach a hose to your rain barrel to hand water plants or to direct water to trees and shrubs.

-- Connect several rain barrels together using pieces of garden hose
+- You may also connect several rain barrels together using pieces of garden hose.

 - Rainwater is non-potable and should not be used for drinking, washing fruits or vegetables, or cooking.